hiroCat/githubGateKeeperApp/README.md

-Using the GitHub App template as a base I created this simple app that installed on a repo allows you to put a mandatory step and wait for the builds triggered to pass to be able to merge
+Using the GitHub App template as a base I created this simple app that installed on a repo allows you to put a mandatory step and wait for the builds triggered to pass to be able to merge.

 ## Install